vlkv/reggatad/README.md

 * file_moved (renamed) - update file path
 * file_modified - do nothing
 * dir_created - create a filewatch for it
 * dir_removed - remove all files tags and fields from DB recursively.
-Remove filewathes from dir and subdirs
+Remove filewatches from dir and subdirs
 * dir_moved (renamed) - update files paths for all files recursively.
 Remove/Create a filewatcher for the dir

 ## Search Query Language